What is an email alias?

 - Can an alias go to multiple email addresses?

-Will I see my alias in my primary inbox?
+Will I see emails in my inbox addressed to my alias?

-All mail sent to an alias shows as the primary mailbox address, not the alias.
+No, all mail sent to an alias shows up in your inbox addressed to your primary email address.
 For example, if you have the email account email@example.com and create the alias firstname.lastname@example.org, mail sent to support@ will show in your inbox as sent to jane@.

-To have support@ show as the To address, create a distribution group with your primary email account as a member.
+If you want support@ to show as the To address, create a distribution group with your primary email account as a member.

 Can my alias filter to a specific folder?